-, TAMPA, Florida, Aug 31 – Mitt Romney vowed to rescue the US economy and create jobs on Thursday as he accepted the Republican presidential nomination at the climax of a convention that sought to humanize the candidate.
+, Florida, Aug 31 – Mitt Romney vowed to rescue the US economy and create jobs Thursday as he accepted the Republican presidential nomination at the climax of a convention that sought to humanize the candidate.

 “What is needed in our country today is not complicated or profound.
 It doesn’t take a special government commission to tell us what America needs,” Romney said in his prime-time pitch.
 “What America needs is jobs.
 Lots of jobs.”

 The former Massachusetts governor told Americans that Barack Obama had singularly failed to deliver the “hope and change” he had promised and that the country must elect Romney to save an economy crippled by wrong-headed policies.

 “Our problem is not that he is a bad person, our problem is that he is a bad president,” Florida Senator Marco Rubio agreed as part of a barnstorming introduction to Romney that did the rising star’s lofty ambitions no harm at all.

 Romney’s elevation to official challenger to Obama in the November election comes more than five long years after he launched his first White House bid and with the current race neck-and neck and dependent on a handful of key states.

 The convention injects momentum into the Republican campaign as Romney slingshots out of Tampa on a 10-week dash across battleground states like Florida, Ohio, Virginia and Colorado — any of which could decide the race.

 After trailing for months, the multimillionaire former venture capitalist has recently drawn even in national polls with Obama, an incumbent saddled with a sluggish US economy and stubbornly high unemployment.